Sort on Published Date;

 The properties of the Granite Gold Mining Co., the Granite, Gold Coin, Monument, Dillon and Little Granite, on Battle mountain, overlooking the city of Victor or within its corporate limits, operated under the leasing system, made heavy production during April.

-graphic for visual presentation of text The total shipments exceeded 2,600 tons and the average value was about $30 per ton.
+The total shipments exceeded 2,600 tons and the average value was about $30 per ton.
 In all there are 38 sets of lessees at work, including the dump lessees, and shipments for the month were 70 cars of mine ore and 10 cars of dump ore.

 Internet Source Text Link(s) {Found/Seen/Known]: